Concerns Raised About Changes to Uniform Rules for Supreme and County Courts: Recordings Available

-Significant concerns were recently expressed by members of the New York State Bar Association regarding the changes made to the New York State Unified Court System’s Commercial Division rules.
-Specifically, thirty of the Commercial Division rules were incorporated into the “Uniform Rules for the Supreme Court and the County Court” effective Feb.
+Significant concerns were recently expressed by members of the New York State Bar Association about the 29 Commercial Division rules that were incorporated into the uniform rules for the Supreme Court and County Court as of Feb.
 1, 2021.
-Select changes include limiting interrogatories, limiting the number and duration of depositions, imposing additional requirements for the initiation of and opposition to motions for summary judgment, and electronic bookmarking of submitted papers.
+Changes include limiting interrogatories, limiting the number and duration of depositions, imposing additional requirements for the initiation of and opposition to motions for summary judgment, and electronic bookmarking of submitted papers.
 Past NYSBA President Vincent E. Doyle III prepared an analysis of changes to the rules.

 Chief Administrative Judge Lawrence K. Marks indicated that the Administrative Board would consider the association’s request for a pause in the enforcement of the new rules pending the outcome of a review and comment period.
 NYSBA provided four public forums on May 13 and 14, which are available to view below.